T

 museum

-The former home of the American entrepreneur who revived the Thai silk industry.
-Explore his beautifully preserved traditional Thai houses filled with art and antiques.
+The former home of the American entrepreneur who revitalized the Thai silk industry.
+The traditional Thai houses are filled with art and antiques, set amidst a beautiful garden.

-Take the BTS Skytrain to National Stadium station.
+Take the BTS Skytrain to National Stadium station, then a short walk.

 4. Evening